oeloeloel/forked/app/story.md

 ## Actions and Conditions {#actions}
 Actions get things done.
 They are short pieces of code that you can put directly into your story to perform some common tasks.
 You can use actions to tell Forked to do something, remember something, count something, time something, roll dice, go to another chunk, and other things besides.

 There are three ways to use actions.
-Chunk Actions perform tasks when the chunk gets displaye like, for example, adding an item to the inventory.
+Chunk Actions perform tasks when the chunk gets displayed like, for example, adding an item to the inventory.
 Trigger actions make something happen when a player clicks a button like, for example, remembering a choice.
 Conditions  make decisions like which text to display or which buttons should be visible.

 [Chunk Actions](#chunk-actions)